 It was one of those cool unisex names you hear spoken over a spunky three-year-old tomboy with ringlets– a name like Charlie, Jessie, Bobbie, and Jordan.
-In order to protect the innocent, I’ll call her Johnnie.
+To protect the innocent, I’ll call her Johnnie.
 The first time I met Johnnie is imprinted in my mind—branded even.
-I had just moved into a shotgun house on the other side of the tracks . . . you know the side where the white folks turn honey brown, and the corner store sells more lottery tickets and liquor than food.
+I had just moved into a shotgun house on the other side of the tracks . . .
+You know the side where the white folks turn honey brown, and the corner store sells more lottery tickets and liquor than food.

 My neighborhood was not frequented by family much, and my mother refused to visit in her sports car after my car was vandalized.
 The trunk busted open.
 The windows shattered.